 Lade Hill Tor

-Nearing the summit of the hill on the south side where it is crossed to the east by a sturdy newtake wall, are several scattered boulders and lowly outcrops with one nearest the highest point supporting a peculiar but distinctive rounded logan-type rock seemingly overlooked in the literature until 2017.
-From the vantage point here there are breath-taking views to the south with many tors visible.
-It is well worth a visit.
+Nearing the summit of the hill on the south side where it is crossed to the east by a sturdy newtake wall heading north towards Sittaford Tor, are several scattered boulders and lowly outcrops with one nearest at the highest point supporting a peculiar but distinctive rounded logan-type rock that was seemingly overlooked in the literature until 2017.
+Despite referring to the "stony south slope" of the hill, Hemery (p495) strangely fails to mention the curious feature.
+From the vantage point here there are breathtaking views to the south with many tors visible including as far away as Hay Tor, Rippon Tor and Buckland Beacon.